work with us

 equity, diversity, & inclusion

-Spend a summer on the Connecticut shoreline at the O'Neill with hundreds of industry professionals!
-Summer interns and staff make a season of developing new plays, musicals, cabaret acts, and puppet theater possible.
-Get intensive experience (10-16 hours a day, 6 days a week), full integration with O'Neill professional staff, and participate in all the activity of an #ONeillSummer.
+Spend a summer on the Connecticut shoreline at the O'Neill!
+Summer staff make a season of developing new plays, musicals, cabaret acts, and puppet theater possible.
+Get intensive experience, full integration with O'Neill professional staff, and participate in all the activity of an #ONeillSummer.

 Summer at the O'Neill